-There are many different words used to describe the type of income measurement being used in different situations.
-Unfortunately different people use different words, and use the same word to mean different thing.
+There are many different words used to describe the measurement convention used in different situations.
+Unfortunately people use different words for the same thing, and use the same word to mean different thing.
 Always clarify in your mind what is being meant, without preconceptions.

 - REAL vs. NOMINAL returns

 - ANNUAL vs. CUMULATIVE returns (also called HOLDING PERIOD return)

 - TOTAL return